All Episodes

 He wrote a book called Cancel Your Own Damn Subscription.

-We were discussing sex in the city yesterday and why men don't go watch it.
+We were discussing Sex in the City yesterday and why men don't go watch it.

-And some guy, some guy named Moore, James Allen Peter Moore, whatever wrote wrote a piece saying the reason that men don't go watch the movie Sex in the City is because they are envious of the deeply bonded friendships that the four women have in that movie and in that series, and that men don't have those kind of friendships.
+And some guy, some guy named Moore, James Allen Peter Moore, whatever, wrote a piece saying the reason that men don't go watch the movie Sex in the City is because they are envious of the deeply bonded friendships that the four women have in that movie and in that series, and that men don't have those kind of friendships.

-But in no other form of fashion do men bond with deep friendships, and they just they're jealous and they're envious.
+But in no other form of fashion do men bond with deep friendships, and they just, they're jealous and they're envious.

-What it what I said was men do not want to go watch a movie where you've got I did I did describe them unflatteringly, but accurately.
+What I said was, men do not want to go watch a movie where you've got.

-I didn't write these things down, they just kind of flowed off the tongue.
+They just kind of float off the tongue.

 Nobody wants to go watch these kind of people drink cosmos or whatever it is and sit around complaining about men.